Unless you are living under a rock, you have heard that Kevin Durant jumped ship to tag on the Warriors’ “Golden” squad.

 So, despite feeling betrayed by his long-time running mate, presumably because of his playing style, Russell Westbrook is ready for blood, figuratively speaking.

-“Westbrook has given the Thunder no indication that he currently wants out,” says Slater in his piece for The Oklahoman, which should not surprised fans because that attitude is precisely why so many people love Russ.
+“Westbrook has given the Thunder no indication that he currently wants out,” says Slater in his piece for The Oklahoman, which should not surprise fans because that attitude is precisely why so many people love Russ.
 In a situation, where arguably the best basketball player on the planet leaves your team to join the greatest team of all-time, most players, superstars included, would have left, but not Russ.

 So, with Russ in attack mode, Steven Adams, Enes Kanter, a promising young coach in Billy Donovan, great leadership provided by Maurice Cheeks and Monty Williams, and the newly acquired Victor Oladipo, can the Thunder compete out west?

-The Thunder as presently constructed is a legitimate playoff caliber team, but can they compete against Golden State, San Antonio, and the Los Angeles Clippers?
+The Thunder as presently constructed is a legitimate playoff calibre team, but can they compete against Golden State, San Antonio, and the Los Angeles Clippers?
 They can, but they would be the underdog in any of these hypothetical series.

 Since Durant’s departure, Oklahoma City has fallen from possibly being the team to beat in the West, to the second-tier teams, but it is not crazy to imagine the Thunder making a deep playoff run.